 Transformation and interior design of the former Pastagala plant for Incyte Biosciences International

-The building that housed the Pastagala factory in Morges is currently being converted into an administrative building intended to lodge the European headquarters of Incyte Biosciences International.
+The building that housed the Pastagala factory in Morges was converted into an administrative building intended to lodge the European headquarters of Incyte Biosciences International.

 CCHE, in charge of the interior transformation of the approximately 10,000 m2 surface area, has developed a project that preserves the industrial memory of the place and favours clarity and transparency.
 This project is part of the transformation of the shell of the building and the site jointly carried out by Tribu Architecture and CCHE.

 The desire to preserve the memory of the building is present throughout the development of the project, from the choice of materials to the integration of the technique, with visible ducts running through it.
 The framework of the new developments is also inscribed in the base of the existing building.

 This project is deeply linked to the development of the whole district annexed to the Morges station.

 The desire to preserve the memory of the building is present throughout the development of the project, from the choice of materials to the integration of the technique, with visible ducts running through it.
 The framework of new developments developed in accordance with the company's culture and to promote the well-being of users is also part of the existing base.